kolletgabriel/rinha24/README.md

 }
 ```

 The status code for the response is `200 OK`.
+Calling this endpoint for a nonexistent `<id>` will cause the service to return `404 NOT FOUND` with no response body.

 ### Restrictions